 Another area of music I have been involved in is journalism as I have been a key contributor to the online guitar magazine All Out Guitar since 2006.
 This has involved writing instructional columns and album reviews as well as overseeing the worldwide competition Guitar Idol.
 In 2008 I was one of the judges for the live final at The London International Music Show and in 2011 at the Lick Library Live Show in Islington.
 I have also played at several guitar shows including the London Guitar Show and the All Out Guitar Festival, where it was great to share the same stage with such luminaries as Guthrie Govan, Andy James, Phil Hilbourne and GOTY winners Simon Lees, Chris George and Chris Francis.
 All this instrumental guitar judging gave me the motivation I needed to dust off my first two albums and try to improve on them.
 After several days of careful doctoring in the studio I finished my compilation album Motion Control.
 I believe these are now the definitive versions of my instrumental compositions and I was glad to be able correct several nagging errors that had been bugging me for years.
 A song is never finished, only abandoned.

 Sadly, in early 2014, we decided to disband Vendetta due to the increasingly complex work patterns of each member.
 It's incredibly hard to create fresh music when you can't get together in a room with your fellow band members.
 Bands, like guitar, require practice and commitment and if this cant be nurtured then it can only lead one way.
-Now I play in a three piece covers band called Ministry of Rock.
-We do all the old school Metal classics and I loved it for a time but that ended in 2018.
+After that I played in a three piece covers band called Ministry of Rock.
+We did all the old school Metal classics and I loved it for a time but that ended in 2018.
 Recently, I have completed two new albums: Project Assegai and 130R.
 The 130R album was written during the first lockdown of 2020 and help me keep my sanity in the most testing of times.